Cologne Zoo’s Engagement

 We manage a number of projects on our own.
 And we support partner organisations for other projects with our expertise and financial resources.
 We combine every new major construction project at the zoo with a related natural conservation project.

-Between 2010 and 2015 alone, we were abler to donate around 750,000 euro for wildlife conservation with grants for various projects.
+Between 2009 and 2020 alone, we were abler to donate around 2 Mio. euro for wildlife conservation with grants for various projects.
 We also strongly promote wildlife conservation locally in the Rhineland area, cooperating with local organisations such as NABU Cologne..

 As a scientific zoo, we fulfil numerous tasks.
 On the one hand, we are an attractive location that combines entertainment, fun, relaxation and education.
 And on the other hand, we are aware of the problems that wildlife face and have therefore become an important global player in nature and wildlife conservation initiatives in recent years.
 We effectively coordinate our actions and initiatives through national associations such as the Association of Zoological Gardens (VdZ) and internationally active and networked organisations such as the European Zoo Association (EAZA) and the World Association of Zoos (WAZA)..